ThatAquarel/StudyGuides/english/2024-02-19_macbeth_act_5.md

   Neither to you nor anyone, having no witness to confirm my speech.

-Enter Lady Macbeth with a taper.

                                                             Lo you, here she comes.
 This is her very guise and, upon my life, fast asleep.
 Observe her; stand close.

                                                             How came she by that light?

                                                             Why, it stood by her.
 She has light by her continually. ’Tis her command.

   You see her eyes are open.